-Permissions that Respect Sharing Permissions that Override Sharing Target audience End-users Delegated data administrators Where managed "Read," "Create," "Edit," and "Delete" object permissions; Sharing settings "View All" and "Modify All" Record access levels Private, Read-Only, Read/Write, Read/Write/Transfer/Full Access "View All" and "Modify All" Ability to transfer Respects sharing settings, which vary by object Available on all objects with "Modify All" Ability to approve records, or edit and unlock records in an approval process None Available on all objects with "Modify All"
+Permissions that Respect Sharing Permissions that Override Sharing Target audience End-users Delegated data administrators Where managed "Read," "Create," "Edit," and "Delete" object permissions; "View All" and "Modify All" Sharing settings Record access levels Private, Read-Only, Read/Write, Read/Write/Transfer/Full Access "View All" and "Modify All" Ability to transfer Respects sharing settings, which vary by object Available on all objects with "Modify All"

-[&]quot;View All" and "Modify All" allow for delegation of object permissions only.
+&quot;View All" and "Modify All" allow for delegation of object permissions only.
 To delegate user administration and custom object administration duties, define delegated administrators.

-[&]quot;View All Users" is available if your organization has User Sharing, which controls user visibility in the organization.
-To learn about User Sharing, see User Sharing Overview.
+&quot;View All Users" is available if your organization has User Sharing, which controls user visibility in the organization.
+To learn about User Sharing, see User Sharing.

-Permissions that Respect Sharing Permissions that Override Sharing Ability to report on all records Available with a sharing rule that states: the records owned by the public group "Entire Organization" are shared with a specified group, with Read-Only access Available on all objects with "View All" Object support Available on all objects except products, documents, solutions, ideas, notes, and Available on most objects via object permissions attachments Note: "View All" and "Modify All" are not available for ideas, price books, article types, and products.
+Permissions that Respect Sharing Permissions that Override Sharing Ability to approve records, or edit and unlock records in an approval process None Available on all objects with "Modify All" Ability to report on all records Available with a sharing rule that states: the records owned by the public group "Entire Organization" are shared with a specified group, with Read-Only access Available on all objects with "View All" Object support Available on all objects except products, documents, solutions, ideas, notes, and attachments Available on most objects via object permissions Note: "View All" and "Modify All" are not available for ideas, price books, article types, and products.
 Group access levels determined by Roles, Roles and Subordinates, Roles and Internal Subordinates, Roles, Internal and Portal Subordinates, Queues, Teams, and Public Groups Profile or permission sets Private record access Not available Available on private contacts, opportunities, and notes and attachments with "View All" and "Modify All" Ability to manually share records Available to the record owner and any user above the record owner in the role hierarchy Available on all objects with "Modify All" Ability to manage all case comments Not available Available with "Modify All" on cases

-Managing Salesforce Classic Mobile Permissions
+Salesforce Classic Mobile Permissions

 A mobile license is required for each user who will access the full version of the Salesforce Classic Mobile app.
 You allocate mobile licenses using the Mobile User checkbox on the user record.

 For organizations using Unlimited, Performance, and Developer Editions, Salesforce provides a mobile license for each Salesforce license and the Mobile User checkbox is enabled by default for all users.
 Organizations using Professional or Enterprise Editions must purchase mobile licenses separately and allocate them manually.